yann-laporte/yann_laporte_powershell/README.md

-Welcome to my Powershell functions repository!
+Welcome to my Powershell repository!

-I've been creating scripts and functions both at work and at home as a hobby and want to share what I can.
-You'll find what I have been able to make "universal", which mean that aren't too specific and that can be used in other contexts.
+I'll be sharing my scripts and functions here.